Have you heard of the term ghostwriter?

 Depending on their legal agreements with the employer, they may or may not be in position to share portfolio.

-If you are planning to hire a writer for a book, the best way is to review their website.
+If you are planning to hire a writer for a biography, the best way is to review their website.

 As ghost writing service providers ourselves, we have a website with a list of books and other content pieces we have worked on in the past allowing our clients to decide.
 However, these do not imply our role in those projects.